We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - ethoxylated lanolins

-- D & C red dyes
+- D&C red dyes

-Of course, looking at cosmetics labels for these hard-to-pronounce ingredients is a tedious and somewhat unrealistic task, but if something you’ve put onto your skin has caused a bad breakout, this list may be useful.
+Of course, looking at cosmetics labels for these hard-to-pronounce ingredients is a tedious and somewhat unrealistic task, but if something you’ve put on your skin has caused a bad breakout, this list may be useful.

 One thing you can do is reach out to manufacturers and ask if they conduct independent, third-party testing to back up their claims.